Aug 19, 2010

 ROBERT: [laughs]

-ROBERT: Is this something you were—was okay with you?
+ROBERT: Is this something that was okay with you?

 JERRY COYNE: Bigger and bigger and bigger.